King Radical: There is... a lot of bad pizza in this land too.

 The Dispossessed has a subtitle: "An Ambiguous Utopia"; LeGuin takes pains to portray the problems of an anarcho-syndicalist system in practice, and Shevek frequently has his doubts about his own society.

 - In Brave New World, John the Savage views the "utopian" world of London as amoral, unnatural, and pointless, while Lenina sees John's home on the savage reservation as backwards, uncivilized, and barbaric.

-- Most citizens of Xanth (magical realm) who travel to "drear Mundania" (non-magical rest of the world) feel that way about it.
+- Most citizens of Xanth (magical realm) who travel to "drear Mundania" (non-magical rest of the world; in other words, modern-day Earth) feel that way about it.

 - In Nausea, Antoine the lugubrious, Woobie, protagonist laments his own infuriating hopeless extreme melancholic and pessimistic take upon the world and is viewed via the contrast of other people's happiness.
 He deconstructs in twain their glee and joy to his own level of woe.
 This trope plays out by Antoine being the "Crapsack World" and the rest are the comparison.